tarekziade/share/API.rst

 The API key is passed to the endpoint with an **api_key** query option.

-The application is responsible to keep its directory identifier and pass it to users that need it.
+The application is responsible to keep its identifier and pass it to users that need it.

 Users registration and access